Khalifa Haftar: Haftar government

-Haftar was the effective head of the de facto "Tobruk" system of government of much of the east and some of the south and west parts of Libya during the Second Libyan Civil War.
+Haftar was the effective head of the de facto "Tobruk" government of much of the east and some of the south and west parts of Libya during the Second Libyan Civil War.
 The 2019 Libyan local elections were prevented from taking place on 27 April 2019, during his leadership, in Sabratha and Sorman.
 The head of the United Nations Support Mission in Libya (UNSMIL), Ghassan Salamé, described Haftar in April 2019 as "not a great democrat" (ce n'est pas un grand démocrate) and his methods of governance as "using an iron fist" (il gouverne avec une main de fer).
 During Haftar's Tobruk government, nine municipal councils out of 27 in total under the LNA's control were replaced by military administrators.

 The Government of National Accord in June 2019 captured weapon systems in Libya's rebel compound, which included Javelin anti-tank missiles made by the US and labelled for the "armed forces of the United Arab Emirates" inside a wooden crate packaging.
 The four Javelin anti-tank missiles holding a value of more than $170,000 each, were found in a rebel base, reinforcing the army of Gen. Haftar.

 On 27 April 2020, Haftar made a televised address where he declared that the LNA would accept a popular mandate to govern Eastern Libya, making Haftar the de facto leader.
 Haftar's announcement raised the question of the outcome of the Libyan House of Representatives, who up until Haftar's announcement was the governing civilian government for areas controlled by the LNA.

-In early April 2021, the Front for Change and Concord in Chad (FACT), which is based in Haftar's territories and has a pact nonaggression with him, launched a failed offensive to capture Chad.
+In early April 2021, the Front for Change and Concord in Chad (FACT), which is based in Haftar's territories and has a nonaggression pact with him, launched a failed offensive to capture Chad.
 In the offensive, Chadian president Idris Déby was killed in action on the frontlines.